Skip to Content

 © animalplanet

-Both males and females grow antlers, with males shedding theirs after the autumn rut and females retaining them through winter to protect their young.
-Their diet consists primarily of lichens, which they dig from beneath the snow with their hooves.
+Both males and females grow antlers, with males shedding theirs after the rut and females keeping theirs through winter.

 Arctic Fox